custom-computing-ic/fastc/doc/reports/interim/report.md

 designs from existing high level implementations without compromising on performance and energy efficiency.

-\fxfatal{should explain why aspect oriented programming is important}

-The aim of the project is to study how techniques of Aspect Oriented Programming can be applied to the compilation and optimisation of designs targeting streaming Data Flow Engines.
+The aim of the project is to study how techniques of Aspect Oriented Programming can be applied to the compilation and optimisation of designs targeting streaming Data Flow Engines (special computing devices built around Field Programmable Gate Array chips that implement the dataflow paradigm of computation).
 This includes identifying efficient compiled patterns for streaming DFEs and how such patterns can be obtained from high level descriptions using AOP design techniques.

-We propose a compilation flow from high-level C programs to a streaming dataflow architecture.
-Our approach captures and applies optimizations using LARA, an aspect oriented programming language for embedded systems [@Lara1; @Lara2].
+Our goal is to develop and implement a compilation flow from high-level C programs to a streaming dataflow architecture that captures and applies optimizations using LARA, an AOP language for embedded systems [@Lara1; @Lara2].

-## Challenges
-\fxfatal{What is this project trying to solve?}

 ## Contributions

-* We propose an approach for compiling existing programs to efficient designs targeting a high throughput streaming dataflow architecture;
+* We propose an approach for compiling high level C programs to efficient designs targeting a high throughput streaming dataflow architecture;

 * We introduce MaxC, a C based meta-programming language and API for